-The Ventura faculty group is excited to partner with Ventura Global Health Project in offering a fellowship in global health.
-Our fellowship is designed to provide a hands-on global health experience at several international locations.
-Our goal is to support sustainable long-term solutions to medical care in the communities we serve.
-We are fortunate to have locations which are staffed by Ventura graduates who reside on location.
-We strive to develop affiliations that “teach the teacher” through support and training of local clinicians and staff as well as international residencies in family medicine.
+The Ventura faculty group is proud to partner with Ventura Global Health Project in offering a fellowship in global health.
+Our fellowship is designed to provide a hands-on global health experience at several domestic and international locations.
+Our goal is to support high quality, sustainable medical care in the communities we serve.

 - Ventura, California

-Ventura - Primary Contact - Wallace Baker MD
+Ventura - Primary Contact - Wallace Baker MD, Global Health Director, Ventura Global Health Fellowship

 Educational and clinical experience in Ventura California.
-This experience will include work in an urgent care and average of 3 days per week with elective opportunities 2 days per week in ultrasound training, inpatient infectious disease and outpatient TB and HIV clinic.
-Call opportunities for inpatient medicine and ER may exist.
+This experience will include work in a local clinical setting an average of 3 days per week with additional elective educational opportunities an average of 2 days per week.
+Clinical experiences available ultrasound training, inpatient infectious disease and outpatient TB and HIV clinic, dentistry, orthopedics, NICU, etc. Call opportunities for inpatient medicine and ER may exist.
 The core urgent care setting is in an urban underserved location with a moderate sized Mixteco population.
 Fellows will also be expected to lead residency interest group meetings and provide didactics on global health topics at residency core conference.
 We strive to be flexible and cater our on-site curriculum to the educational and career goals of the fellow as much as possible.
+We will work together to develop a research project to be presented at the AAFP Global Health summit.

-Guatemala - Primary Contact - Zack Self MD
+Guatemala - Primary Contact - Zack Self MD, M.D., FAAFP

-Chad - Primary contact - James Appel MD
+Ethiopia - Primary Contact - Michele Yates MD

-Liberia - Primary contact - John Fankhauser MD
+Liberia - Primary contact - James Appel MD

 Additional Curricular Opportunities

-- Certification in tropical medicine through the West Virginia School of Tropical Medicine.
+- Certification in tropical medicine through the West Virginia School of Tropical Medicine is required.

 - Applicants will have successfully completed medical training in a US allopathic or osteopathic medical school and residency program.